 Edgewood Yacht Club has an active Sunfish fleet of about 20 boats and hosts racing year-round on the Providence River and has a long tradition of competitive but friendly racing in Upper Narragansett Bay.
 If you’re interesting in joining you can apply here, and for more information please contact Bill Morris, 2016 Membership Chair.

 The Frozen Few … or the Frozen Many.
 From October through April, you can find 10 to 15 boats racing from 11am to 130pm nearly every Sunday.
 Sailors range in age from their early teens through their 60s, and include both men and women.
 The “Frozen Few,” which has grown to more than a few, kick off with an annual Columbus Day Regatta, sail on through the cold with a New Year’s Day Regatta and an Up from the Ashes Regatta (commemorating the return to the water a week after the 2011 clubhouse fire), and finish the season as the water and air are warming up.
 For the 2015-16 season, the fleet was fortunate to have Sunfish champion and Roger Williams University sailing coach Amanda Callahan, http://rwuhawks.com/coaches.aspx?rc=389, come by one Sunday to pass along greater racing knowledge, bringing with her Bill Brangiforte, another Sunfish champion and a long-time proponent of Sunfish racing.
-The cost of joining the Frozen Few? $50 for each of the three series (Fall, Winter, and Spring), or $125 for all three series, plus $140 (or less for Edgewood Yacht Club Members) for boat storage on the dock through any or all of the series (2015-16 rates).
+The cost of joining the Frozen Few? $50 for each of the three series (Fall, Winter, and Spring), or $125 for all three series, plus boat storage on the dock through any or all of the series.
 While it’s easy to store your boat on the dock and launch a few feet away, some sailors bring their boat to Edgewood for the racing each Sunday, and there is no cost for that.
 This is a terrific group of sailors who are always willing to help newer sailors out with tips on rigging, sailing, and race strategy.
 After sailing, you’ll often find the Frozen Few warming up over a hot meal as they swap stories of the day and hear the Race Committee announce results.
 Check out https://edgewoodsailing.org/racing/frozen-few for more information, or contact Stuart Malone at email@example.com or George Shuster firstname.lastname@example.org.
 Don’t believe us?
-Read last year’s Warwick Beacon article about the fleet, http://warwickonline.com/stories/new-eyc-clubhouse-to-soon-rise-from-bay-ashes,108736.
+Read a story in the Warwick Beacon article about the fleet, http://warwickonline.com/stories/new-eyc-clubhouse-to-soon-rise-from-bay-ashes,108736.

 Summer Sunfish Sundays.
 Once the regular boating season begins, our Sunfish fleet gears up for Summer Sunfish Sundays, starting with a Father’s Day Regatta.
-We generally race right off the marina beginning at 5pm or so, with “dock starts” to maximize the potential for spectators.
+We generally race right off the marina beginning in the late afternoon (see the EYC Activities Calendar for the correct time), with “dock starts” to maximize the potential for spectators.
 The Summer Sunfish series is limited to Edgewood Yacht Club members, and our summer series attracts sailors of all ages and several sets of parents and children, all competing against each other in good cheer.
 Members and guests often line the docks at the end of the marina to see the action.
 Contact Jim Fraser at email@example.com or George Shuster at firstname.lastname@example.org for more information about Summer Sunfish Sundays, or go to https://edgewoodsailing.org/racing/summer-sunfish.